superna9999/meta-meson/README.md

  - amlogic-s9xxx (all S905 and S905X and S912 machines) : generic non-bootable .wic image to be customized

 Experimental A113d machine :
- - amlogic-s400 : non-bootable .wic image, no sdcard on the board, u-boot should be added and flashed to eMMC
+ - amlogic-s400 : complete bootable .wic eMMC image with mainline U-boot

 ## Selecting Image type